-Basis of Accounting: Basic Financial Statements - Government Wide Statements The Government-Wide Financial Statements (Statement of Net Position and Statement of Activities) are prepared using the economic resources measurement focus and the accrual basis of accounting.
-For the most part, interfund activity has been removed from these statements.
-Government-wide financial statements include a Statement of Net Position and a Statement of Activities.
+Basis of Accounting: Basic Financial Statements - The Government-wide Financial Statements (Statement of Net Position and Statement of Activities) are prepared using the economic resources measurement focus and the accrual basis of accounting.
+For the most part, interfund activity has been removed Government-wide financial statements include a from these statements.
+Statement of Net Position and a Statement of Activities.
 The Statement of Net Position reports all financial and capital resources of the Program's governmental activities.
 It is presented in a net position format (assets plus deferred outflows less liabilities plus deferred inflows equal net position) and shown with three components: net investment in capital assets, restricted net position and unrestricted net position.
-The Statement of Activities reports functional categories of programs provided by the Program, and demonstrates how and to what degree those programs are supported by specific revenue.
+The Statement of Activities reports functional categories of programs provided bythe Program, and demonstrates how and to what degree those programs are supported by specific revenue.
 The statement of activities reports direct expenses of the program offset by program revenues.
 Program revenues include operating and capital grants.
 Member contributions and other items not properly included in program revenues are reported as general revenues.